System Design Space

 Length: 668 pages

-Analysis of Egor Rogov's book: MVCC, buffer cache, WAL, locks, query planner and PostgreSQL index types.
+Analysis of Egor Rogov's book on PostgreSQL internals: MVCC, WAL, buffer cache, locks, query planning, indexes, and crash recovery.

 Original